Quantum encoder for fixed Hamming-weight subspaces: Sparse encoder

-The procedure to build the circuit is given in Alg. \ref{alg:sparse-hw-enc} and goes as follows.
-Based on the first bitstring address $b_1$, we apply a number of Pauli-$X$ gates to generate the initial state $\ket{b_1}$.
-Then, we use Alg. \ref{alg:rbs-gate-params} to extract the generalized RBS gate parameters (inputs, outputs, and control qubits) needed to generate the correct superposition with the state in the next step and add the gate $R^{\mathcolor{blue}{in_1,\ldots,in_m}}_{\mathcolor{teal}{out_1,\ldots,out_{m'}}}(\theta)$ to circuit; the angles are again computed from Eq. (\ref{eq:spherical_coords}) using the values $x_i$ of the tuple $y$.
-Note that Alg. \ref{alg:rbs-gate-params} can output lists of inputs and outputs with different lengths (i.e., $m\ne m'$), depending whether an increase/decrease of Hamming-weight is needed to jump from $b_i$ to $b_{i+1}$.
-The circuit architecture output by Alg. \ref{alg:sparse-hw-enc} will depend on the particular sparsity structure of the data vector $\vec{y}$.
-In any case, the basic gates will be of the form $R^{\mathcolor{blue}{in_1,\ldots,in_m}}_{\mathcolor{teal}{out_1,\ldots,out_{m'}}}(\theta)$ for given $m,m'$, and therefore an upper bound on the total number of CNOTs employed can be computed using the compilation of gRBS gates presented in Tab. \ref{tab:cgRBScompilation} in App. \ref{sec:cnot_compilation}.
+similarly to the fixed HW encoders discussed in Sec. \ref{sec:hamming_weight}.
+However, in the sparse-access model, $b_{j}$ and $b_{j + 1}$ do not need to satisfy any constraints, \emph{e.g.} equal HWs or fixed Hamming distance.
+Consequently, the complex $\RBS$ gate used in the previous sections is not enough to cover all possible sparsity configurations.
+To this end, we need the generalized $\RBS$ gate, $R_{\toutbf}^{\binbf}(\theta, \, \phi)$ in Eq. \eq{gR}.
+With this $(m + m^{\prime})$-qubit gate, it is possible to create superpositions of computational basis states of different Hamming weights.

-An explicit example for $n=6$ qubits and sparsity $s=7$ is illustrated in Fig. \ref{fig:hwk3circuitexamples} with a step-by-step execution of the algorithm being presented in Tab. \ref{tab:example6choose3} in App. \ref{app:tables}.
+The procedure to build the circuit is given in Alg. \ref{alg:sparse-hw-enc} for complex data and goes as follows.
+Based on the first bitstring address $b_1$, we apply Pauli-$X$ gates to generate the initial state $\ket{b_1}$.
+Then, we use Alg. \ref{alg:rbs-gate-params} to extract the generalized $\RBS$ gate parameters (input, output, and control qubits) needed to generate the superposition between $\ket{b_{1}}$ and $\ket{b_{2}}$, and add the gate $R^{\mathcolor{blue}{in_1,\ldots,in_m}}_{\mathcolor{teal}{out_1, \ldots, out_{m'}}}(\theta_{1}, \, \phi_{1})$ to the circuit; the angles are computed from Eqs. \eq{cplx_arg_angles_theta} and \eq{cplx_arg_angles_phi}.
+The same procedure is repeated for all elements in the tuple in Eq. \eq{sparse_vector}, adding $s - 1$ (possibly controlled and generalized) $\RBS$ gates to the resulting circuit.
+Alg. \ref{alg:rbs-gate-params} can output lists of inputs and outputs with different lengths (\emph{i.e.} $m\ne m'$), depending on whether an increase/decrease of Hamming-weight is needed to superpose $\ket{b_{j}}$ and $\ket{b_{j + 1}}$.
+The ancilla-free circuit architecture output by Alg. \ref{alg:sparse-hw-enc} will depend on the particular sparsity structure of the data vector $\vecy$.
+In the case of real-data encoding, we compute the angles $\theta_j$ from Eq. \eq{spherical_coords} instead of calculating $\theta_j$ and $\phi_j$ via Eqs. \eq{cplx_arg_angles_theta} and \eq{cplx_arg_angles_phi} in addition to not executing lines $18-21$ of Alg. \ref{alg:sparse-hw-enc}.
+The worst-case bound on the total number of $\CNOTs$ can be calculated using the compilation of $\gRBS$ gates presented in Tab. \ref{tab:cgRBScompilation} in App. \ref{app:compilation_one_gate}.
+An explicit example for $n = 6$ qubits and sparsity $s = 7$ is illustrated in Fig. \ref{fig:hwk3circuitexamples}, and in Tab. \ref{tab:example6choose3} in App. \ref{app:tables}.